 SWAN held its first conference in Liverpool in 2004, and has since held national conferences in Glasgow, Birmingham and Bath among others places.
 The seventh conference will be held at Liverpool Hope University in March 2012.
 Please select the ‘Conferences’ link to find out more.

 SWAN regional groups also organise prominent events; this has gathered pace in opposition to the Coalition Government’s social policy agenda.
 Forthcoming events are listed in this section – please keep a close eye on it.
 In recent times the following regional events have taken place: SWAN West Midlands organised a joint meeting and campaign with Disabled People Against Cuts (DPAC).
 SWAN South Yorkshire held a forum with Richard Wilkinson, co-author of the bestselling book on the benefits of equality, ‘The Spirit Level’.
 SWAN London coordinated half day seminars on ‘Resisting Cuts to Social Work Services’, ‘Personalisation’ and ‘Anti-racist practice’, which have included representatives from Black Activists Rising Against Cuts and Unite Against Fascism.
 SWAN Bristol arranged a meeting with Unison and Bristol Anti-Cuts Alliance entitled ‘Social Work in Danger: Re-imagining Social Work’.

-We have 50 guests and 2 members online
+We have 102 guests and one member online

 Social Work Action Network (SWAN)c/o Iain FergusonSchool of Social ScienceUniversity of the West of ScotlandPaisleyPA1 2BE

 Contact us by email

 You can share every article on this website easily by clicking the icons for Twitter or Facebook at the top of each article.